cusec/2024/README.md

 - Creating a frosted Navbar.❄️
 - Creating a custom animated hamburger icon using hover groups, transforms, and transition timing functions.🍔
 - Passing states up and down parent and child components using the 'createContext()' and 'useContext()' React hooks.🪝
 - Creating more complex two-dimensional layouts using grid instead of flexbox.⬛
+- Creating a responsive ribbon in TailwindCSS.🎗️
 - Making a footer that's fairly responsive and doesn't suck.🦶
 - Finally understanding how absolute and relative positionings work in CSS.🤯
 - Using the 'styles' prop in conjunction to tailwind to add advanced inline styles, such as clip paths and svg rendering.💅